The purpose of the Society is

 • To provide a forum for discussion of spectrum utilization and the achievement of maximum compatibility between various users of the Amateur Radio Bands.

-Coordinated Repeater Listings for Oklahoma
+Coordinated Repeater Directory for Oklahoma - January 1, 2024

-Repeater information was last updated 09-Aug-2010.
+Repeater information was last updated 01-Jan-2024.

-The ORSI board voted to list all coordinations, where a trustee requested non-publication, we will only publish the frequency, county, coordination date and update dates.
+The ORSI board voted to list all coordinations, where a trustee requested non-publication, we will only publish the frequency, city, county, coordination date and update dates.
 Then show it as a closed access repeater.

 Syndicate content